prashantrahul141/cipi8/README.md

 Cipi is a Chip8 emulator written primarily in CXX.
 You can read more about Chip8 [here](https://en.wikipedia.org/wiki/CHIP-8).
 There are a total of 34 instructions taken from [here](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM).

+You can also download release binaries from the [releases page](https://github.com/prashantrahul141/cipi8/releases).

 ![octojam1title.ch8](./assets/meta/october.gif)